Argentine peso claws back after three days of grim losses

-BUENOS AIRES (Reuters) - Argentina’s beleaguered peso clawed back some recent losses on Thursday, jumping nearly 5% after losing nearly a quarter of its value in the wake of a shock primary-election result on Sunday that once again plunged the country into economic chaos.
+BUENOS AIRES (Reuters) - Argentina’s beleaguered peso won back some recent losses on Thursday, jumping more than 5% after losing nearly a quarter of its value in the wake of a shock primary-election result on Sunday that once again plunged the country into economic chaos.

 The peso began tumbling after center-left presidential candidate Alberto Fernandez, running alongside former leftist President Cristina Fernandez de Kirchner, unexpectedly trounced center-right President Mauricio Macri, whose austerity measures turned off voters, in the primary vote.

-But the peso appeared to have turned a corner on Thursday, bucking three days of painful losses and surging 4.7% to 57.5 pesos per dollar, according to traders.
+But the peso appeared to have turned a corner on Thursday, bucking three days of painful losses and surging 5.61% to 57 pesos per dollar, according to traders, who attributed the gains to profit-taking as investors snapped up cheap currency.

 Fernandez’ strong showing led investors to sell Argentine assets, fearing a return to leftist policies and the end of free-market economic and structural reforms.
 Ever since a massive meltdown in 2001, Argentina’s economy has been blighted with weak growth, defaults and sky-high inflation.